Transverse tori in Engel manifolds: Making surfaces transverse

-Legendrian surfaces can have complicated interactions with the Engel flag.
-As a nongeneric example, over a Legendrian knot in a contact manifold $N$, the restriction of the circle bundle $\pr N$ is a Legendrian torus that satisfies $\W|\Sigma\subset T\Sigma\subset\E|\Sigma$ and is tangent to $\D$ along a pair of sections.
-(Kegel \cite{K} reserves the term ``Legendrian'' for surfaces such as these that are tangent to the even-contact structure.
-These could be called {\em $\E$-Legendrian} when necessary to avoid confusion with the {\em $\D$-Legendrian} surfaces defined above.)
-We will not study Legendrian surfaces systematically, but focus on those that are transverse to $\E$ as a tool for constructing transverse surfaces.
-The circle bundle over a transverse knot in a prolongation (Example~\ref{vert}) is a nongeneric example -- generically, such surfaces are tangent to $\W$ along 1-manifolds.
-For an $\E$-transverse Legendrian surface, the characteristic line field is nonsingular, given by $\E\cap T\Sigma=\D\cap T\Sigma$.
-Thus, it is a torus with trivial normal bundle (with tangent and normal bundles both trivialized by $\D$).
-The same conclusion holds for $\D$-transverse surfaces, since the normal and tangent bundles $\nu\Sigma\cong\D|\Sigma$ and $T\Sigma\cong(TM/\D)|\Sigma$ are trivialized by the Engel flag.
-These isomorphisms also canonically orient a transverse surface and its normal bundle (analogously to transverse knots in contact 3-manifolds).
-Unlike a Legendrian surface, a transverse surface is never tangent to $\W$ or $\E$.
+As with $\E$-transverse Legendrian surfaces, a transverse surface $\Sigma$ must be a torus with trivial normal bundle.
+This is because its normal and tangent bundle $\nu\Sigma\cong\D|\Sigma$ and $T\Sigma\cong(TM/\D)|\Sigma$ are trivialized by the Engel flag.
+These isomorphisms also canonically orient $\Sigma$ and its normal bundle (analogously to transverse knots in contact 3-manifolds, Section~\ref{Knots}).
+Unlike Legendrian surfaces, a transverse surface can never be tangent to $\W$ or $\E$.
 In particular, its characteristic line field $\E\cap T\Sigma$ is nonsingular and canonically oriented (via the canonical orientation of $\Sigma$).
-Just as transverse knots can be constructed as pushoffs of Legendrian knots (as discussed preceding Proposition~\ref{helices}), we have the following:
+Just as transverse knots can be constructed as pushoffs of Legendrian knots (Section~\ref{KnotOps}), we have the following:

 \begin{prop} Let $\Sigma$ be an $\E$-transverse Legendrian torus in an Engel manifold $M$.
 Then there is an embedding $\R\times \Sigma\to M$ such that $\{t\}\times \Sigma$ agrees with $\Sigma$ when $t=0$ and is transverse otherwise, with induced orientation depending on the sign of $t$. \end{prop}